Q: Who are we and what is our mission?

-Q: Who can attend Camp Hobé?
+Q: Who can participate in Camp Hobé programs?

-A: Kids diagnosed with cancer (and similar disorders) who are currently being treated with immunosuppressive therapy (chemotherapy, radiation therapy or immunosuppressants) or whose final immunosuppressive therapy was within three (3) prior consecutive camp seasons may attend camp.
+A: Kids diagnosed with cancer (and similarly-treated disorders) who are currently being treated with immunosuppressive therapy (chemotherapy, radiation therapy or immunosuppressants) or whose final immunosuppressive therapy was within three (3) prior consecutive camp seasons may attend camp.
 Siblings of these kids are also eligible to attend.
-Kids from bereaved families may also be eligible to attend; please see below for details.
+Kids from bereaved families may also be eligible to participate; please see below for details.
 Eligible kids must also meet these requirements:

 - Live in the Intermountain area (UT, ID, WY, NV), or are/were treated for cancer (or a similar disorder) at Primary Children’s Hospital.

 - Be between the ages of 4 and 19 years during the camp session.

 - For in-person camp: Be medically stable in order to stay overnight at camp without a caregiver onsite:

 - Current physical examination certifies that the camper is appropriate to attend camp.